tildeman/GDBrowserWithTypes/README.md

 What's a class you ask?
 Good question.

-I guess the best way to put it is uh... **representations** of data capsules that do things???
+I guess the best way to put it is uh... **representations** of stuff???

 `Level.ts` and `Player.ts` parse the server's disgusting response and sends back a nice object with all the relevant info.